elliottslaughter/integrity-checker/README.md

     synchronously building an entire database in memory
   * Review the output of check/diff and consider if it can be made more helpful
+  * Decide what metadata, if any, to save
   * Unit/integration tests